j2labs/brubeck/README.md

 ## Features

-Brubeck gets by with a little help from these friends:
+Brubeck gets by with a little help from it's friends:

 * [Mongrel2](http://mongrel2.org): lean & fast, asynchronous web serving
 * [Eventlet](http://eventlet.net): non-blocking I/O & coroutines
 * [ZeroMQ](http://zeromq.org): fast messaging & supports most languages
 * [DictShield](https://github.com/j2labs/dictshield): data modeling & validation with no database opinions

+It's also quite fast.
+Please see this completely unscientific comparison of Brubeck and Tornado: [https://gist.github.com/882555](https://gist.github.com/882555).

 ## Complete Example: Listsurf

 __Listsurf__ is a simple to way to save links.
 Yeah... another delicious clone!

-It serves as a basic demonstration of what a complete site looks like when you built with Brubeck.
+It serves as a basic demonstration of what a complete site looks like when you build with Brubeck.
 It has authentication with secure cookies, offers a JSON API, uses [Jinja2](http://jinja.pocoo.org/) for templating and stores data in [MongoDB](http://mongodb.org).

 * [Listsurf on GitHub](https://github.com/j2labs/listsurf)

 # Closer Look At The Code

-In this section we'll discuss writing request handler, adding user authentication and rendering pages with templates.
+In this section we'll discuss writing a request handler, adding user authentication and rendering pages with templates.

 ## Handling Requests

 The framework can be used for different requirements.
 It can be lean and lightweight for high throughput or you can fatten it up and use it for rendering pages in a database backed CMS.

-The general architecture of the system is to map requests for a specific URL to some [callable](http://docs.python.org/library/functions.html#callable) to handle it.
+The general architecture of the system is to map requests for a specific URL to some [callable](http://docs.python.org/library/functions.html#callable) for processing the request.
 The configuration attempts to match handlers to URL's by inspecting a list of `(url pattern, callable)` tuples.

 Some people like to use classes as handlers.
 Some folks prefer to use functions.
 Brubeck supports both.

 ### MessageHandler Classes

 When a class model is used, the class will be instantiated for the life of the request and then thrown away.
-This makes building state for each request fairly easy, since you can just attach members to `self` knowing that memory will be back soon.
+This makes building state for each request fairly easy.

-Brubeck's `MessageHandler` design is similar to what you see in [Facebook's Tornado](https://github.com/facebook/tornado), or [web.py](http://webpy.org/).
+Brubeck's `MessageHandler` design is similar to what you see in [Tornado](https://github.com/facebook/tornado), or [web.py](http://webpy.org/).

 To answer HTTP GET requests, implement `get()` on a WebMessageHandler instance.